 19.38.010 – Purpose of Provisions.

-The general purpose of the foothills and canyons overlay zone is to promote safe, environmentally sensitive development that strikes a reasonable balance between the rights and long-term interests of property owners and those of the general public.
+The general purpose of the foothills and canyons overlay zone is to promote safe, environmentally sensitive development that strikes a reasonable balance between the rights and long-term interests of property owners and those of the general public related to the protection of the Canyon’s unique ecosystem and assets.

 Specifically, these standards are intended to: